orchidsoftware/orchid.software/docs/en/docs/menu.md

     }
 }
 ```

-The methods `registerMainMenu` and `registerProfileMenu` must return the menu items that are required to be displayed.

-## Location Selection

-Let's look at an example.
-Initially we create an `Menu` object, setting various parameters, and then add the item to a specific place.
-There are several such places:

-- **registerMainMenu** - The menu is displayed on each page on the left side.
-- **registerProfileMenu** - The menu displayed when you click on the profile.

 > **Note.** for each element during creation, the unique key which cannot repeat is generated, but it can be changed manually by means of the `slug` method.